 A time and day reserved for you that does not change.
-In 25 years of lessons, I work very hard not to cancel lessons or ask students to reschedule.
+I work very hard not to cancel lessons or ask students to reschedule.
 Your time will be there short of an extreme emergency which hopefully will not happen.

 A schedule for the full semester upfront to make your life easy.
 I work hard to get at least 6 months of a calendar available with recital dates and group classes/parties known at the beginning of that semester.
 I believe this honors families busy lives to get you dates extremely early.